 - The word “cash” includes cash as well as cash equivalents.
-Cash equivalent means balance in bank & short-term fixed deposits.
-Cash & cash equivalent are the realised form of trade receivables & trade payables.
+Cash equivalent means balance in the bank & short-term fixed deposits.
+Cash & cash equivalent are the realized form of trade receivables & trade payables.

-- Coming back to our topic, any organisation needs to have a basic plan about where it will receive the cash & to where the cash will be paid.
+- Coming back to our topic, any organization needs to have a basic plan about where it will receive the cash & where the cash will be paid.
 The cash flow plan normally includes the estimates with an approximate date.

 - A cash flow plan is also known as a cash budget.
 The basic version of the cash flow statement is included in the financial statements of any entity.
 Thus, a cash flow plan is different from a cash flow statement.
-The first is a detailed version of cash flows & the latter is a summarised version of cash flows divided into three activities of the company.
+The first is a detailed version of cash flows & the latter is a summarised version of cash flows divided into three company activities.

 How Does It Work?

-- If you want to someone $ 100,000 at a certain date in the future, you obviously need to have $ 100,000 at least before the said due date.
+- If you want to someone $ 100,000 at a certain date, you need to have $ 100,000 before the said due date.
 That’s the crux of a cash flow plan.

-- You have to manage your cash receipts so that you can pay for your liabilities at the right time.
+- You have to manage your cash receipts to pay for your liabilities at the right time.

-- Now, this management plan can be made for monthly, quarterly, half-yearly, or even yearly.
+- This management plan can now be made for monthly, quarterly, half-yearly, or even yearly.
 The most logical cash flow management is quarterly since trade customers may or may pay within a month.
-There is obviously a credit period offered at the time of sale of goods on credit.
+A credit period is offered at the time of the sale of goods on credit.
 Also, the credit period is allowed to us by vendors.
 Monthly cash flow plans are always in a rush.
 Six-monthly plans are considered fine.
-However, annual plans are not logical; who knows what will happen 6 months hence today.
+However, annual plans are not logical; who knows what will happen 6 months hence today?